Common Estate Planning Terms

 This term refers to someone who has been declared to be unable to manage their affairs.
 This can be on a temporary or permanent basis.
 This can be set out by a practicing physician or a court of law.

-Per capita refers to how your estate will be distributed if a beneficiary passes away.
-With per capita distributions, the deceased beneficiary’s share goes equally to the remaining beneficiaries.
+Per capita refers to how your estate will be distributed if a beneficiary passes away .
+With per capita distributions of passing off your legacy with estate planning, the deceased beneficiary’s share goes equally to the remaining beneficiaries.

 Last Will and Testament Terms